cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/dash-sso-apps.md

 By adding a **Dashboard SSO application** to your Cloudflare Zero Trust account, you can enforce single sign-on (SSO) to the Cloudflare dashboard with the identity provider (IdP) of your choice.

-Once you have configured SSO, every user that wants to login with Dashboard SSO will need to exist as a member in the Cloudflare account and the IdP.
-If there is no Cloudflare member account for this user, the request will not forward the authentication phase to the Identity Provider.
+Once you have configured SSO, every user that wants to login with Dashboard SSO will need to exist as a member in your Cloudflare account and IdP.
+If there is no Cloudflare member account for this user, the request will not forward the authentication phase to the IdP.
 Refer to [Managing Cloudflare account access](/fundamentals/account-and-billing/account-setup/manage-account-members/) for information on adding users to your Cloudflare account.

 {{<Aside type="note">}}